nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

    - **Maximise**: maximize the document panel, usually for having more space to preview the open content.
    - **Close**: closes the document panel.

 - **Preview tab**: opens a preview of the document.
-Office documents are rendered in PDF, images are displayed as they are and videos are displayed with a player, using a smaller rendition than the original file.
+Office documents are rendered in PDF, images are displayed (including any content that renders as an image through the "Picture" facet, like a PSD for instance)and videos are displayed with a player, using a smaller rendition than the original file.
+You can configure the logic of what rendition to use for the preview.
+This is typically useful if your document is only metadata based and you want to display a summary of the metadata values rendered in HTML.

-- **Data tab**: displays generic metadata of the document (version label, state, list of tags, date of creation and modification and creator), a list of renditions available on the doc (PDF, thumbnail, ...), additional attachments (as they can be attached from Web UI).
+- **Data tab**: displays generic metadata of the document (version label, state, list of tags, date of creation and modification and creator), business metadata of the document, a list of renditions available on the doc (PDF, thumbnail, ...), additional attachments (as they can be attached from Web UI).
+The business metadata section shows by default some additionnal properties of the dublin core schema, you can configure it to display the custom metadata you configured on your repository.

 - **History**: displays the last five audit entries on the document.
 The audit tracks all events happening on a document (modifications, creation, move, copy, ...).

+You can by configuration disable any of those sections when you have no use case for preventing them to the users.

 ### Content Library